Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Proof of Proposition

-We are now ready to apply Theorem XIV.5.1 in \cite{Kassel95}.
-This says that there is a unique functor $F_V$ from the category of ribbons $\mathcal{R}$ to the ribbon category $\mathcal{C}_V$ generated by the distinguished right $H$-comodule $V$, which preserves the braiding, left duality, and twist, and satisfies the property that a single downward-pointing (i.e. negative $z$ direction) ribbon end (a distinguished object in $\mathcal{R}$) is mapped to $V$.
+We will apply Theorem XIV.5.1 in \cite{Kassel95}.
+This says that there is a unique functor $F_V$ from the category $\mathcal{R}$ of ribbons to the ribbon category $\mathcal{C}_V$, which preserves the braiding, duality, and twist, and satisfies the property that a single downward-pointing (namely, negative $z$ direction) ribbon end (a distinguished object in $\mathcal{R}$) is mapped to $V$.
 (Consequently, upward-pointing ribbon ends are mapped to $V^*$.)
-In particular, $F_V$ provides an invariant of isotopy classes of ribbons depending on $\mathcal{C}_V$.
-We call $F_V$ the \textit{Reshetikhin-Turaev functor}.
+In particular, $F_V$ provides an isotopy invariant of stated oriented ribbons $L$ (see below).